 We recommend investing in cable television advertising for no less than 3 months in a row and prefer 6 months.
 Investing in advertising for less than 3 months rarely works unless you have a significant budget that you plan to invest in a short period of time with a very strong call to action.

-4 Quick Reasons to Consider Cable TV Advertising
+4 Quick Reasons to Consider Cable TV Advertising in 2020

 - Cable’s ability to air commercials in exclusive geographic zones gives the ability to laser in on reaching a most relevant audience, which maximizes your ad budget, minimizes waste, and stretches your budget.
 The best advertising campaigns we all know – don’t just perfectly reach their demographic – they achieve enough Frequency that consumers can not only identify with what they see – they trust it.
 If we piecemeal ad purchases and spread a small budget too thin, Frequency (one of the two cornerstones of media investing) is compromised, and the ad campaigns WILL fail.

 - When creating a TV recommendation we are using Comcast set-top box data along with data from Experian to strategically select the top reaching and indexing networks for your demographic.
 By only selecting these networks and lasering in on the geographic areas that are most relevant, we again are maximizing your budget and minimizing waste.
 We’ve also considered which programs and networks are most watched live to avoid recorded content.